stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 cases correspond to the two conditions for entering the `accepted` state in (#fig:voting).

-A node finishes the nomination phase whenever any value `x` reaches quorum threshold in the `accepted` fields.
+A node finishes the NOMINATION phase whenever any value `x` reaches quorum threshold in the `accepted` fields.
 Following the terminology of (#federated-voting), this condition corresponds to when the node confirms some value `x` as nominated.
-A node that has finished the nomination phase stops adding new values to its `votes` set.
+A node that has finished the NOMINATION phase stops adding new values to its `votes` set.
 However, the node continues adding new values to `accepted` as appropriate.
 Doing so may lead to more values becoming confirmed nominated in the background.

 ## Ballots

-Once the nomination process is complete at a node (meaning at least one candidate value is confirmed nominated), the node engages in federated voting to chose between _commit_ and _abort_ outcomes for ballots.
-A ballot is a pair, consisting of a counter and candidate
+After completing the NOMINATION phase (meaning after at least one candidate value is confirmed nominated), a node moves through three phases of balloting: the PREPARE, CONFIRM, and EXTERNALIZE phases.
-value:
+Balloting employs federated voting to chose between _commit_ and _abort_ statements for ballots.
+A ballot is a pair, consisting of a counter and candidate value:

 ~~~~~ {.xdr}
 struct SCPBallot